Federicokalik/Bitrate-increase-Redmi-K20-Pro-Mi-9T-Pro/README.md

 # ONEPLUS 3/3T Audio Bitrate Increase

 # What does this module do?
-This is a simple mod that brings improvements to the microphone of our 3 and 3T during video recordings, increasing the audio bitrate up to 320kb/s.
+This is a simple mod that brings improvements to the microphone of our 3 and 3T during video recordings with stock camera, increasing the audio bitrate up to 320kb/s.

 # Why use this module?